April 2 - 5, 2025

 Picture this: a trail that takes you on an adventure through a unique blend of terrains.
 It's a wild mix of paved paths and thrilling single-track trails that wind their way through serene lakes and lush wooded landscapes.
 But hold on, it doesn't stop there!
 As you traverse this extraordinary path, keep your eyes peeled for some unexpected company.
 Yes, we're talking about the local wildlife – deer and even mighty buffalo sharing the trail with you!
 So gear up, embrace the untamed, and get ready to experience nature like never before.
 It's time to hit the trail and embark on an unforgettable journey filled with breathtaking views and encounters with the wild side.
 Let's go! 🌿🦌🦬

 Our 33ish mile loop is a course designed to test your limits and ignite your inner competitor.
 Looking for something a little less intense or uniquely tailored to your goals?
-We also offer a 100-mile distance for those ready to up their boundaries and a 53k option for runners seeking a challenging yet achievable feat.
-There is also a 100 mile relay option, so grab your friends and come on!
+We also offer a 53k Friday the 13th night race distance for those ready to up their boundaries and a 25k option for runners seeking a challenging yet achievable feat.

 Each distance represents an opportunity to grow, conquer, and redefine what you're capable of.
 Whether you're chasing a personal record or simply looking to push beyond your comfort zone, we've got the perfect course for your next adventure.
 Are you ready to take the leap?